April 23rd, 2007 by xformed

 Come the next day, the mission had to be re-focused.

 This entry was posted on Monday, April 23rd, 2007 at 4:54 pm and is filed under History, Military, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.